Leanavgnr/netflix_sql_project/README.md

 Objective: Count the number of content items in each genre.

-### 10.find each year and the average numbers of content release by india on netflix.
+### 10. Find each year and the average numbers of content release in India on netflix.
-Return the top 5 years with highest avg content release

 ```sql
 SELECT